pepubear/blog-portfolio/src/content/post/senior-network/index.md

 Our Proxmox Environment was installed on 3 Enterprise Servers, and 2 Dell OptiPlex 7070s (for the extra power).
 With our installations clustered together and Linux PAM users established, we could now easily manage and monitor our environment from anywhere on our school's local network.

 Creating and designing specialized Virtual Machines and Containers couldn't have been easier and more secure.
-It was an absolute game changer that, admittedly, got me very excited with the opportunities we had.
+It was an absolute game changer that, admittedly, got me very excited about the opportunities we had.

 ### Network Storage Solution, TrueNAS

 As, naturally, our program needed an extensive file transfer backbone, TrueNAS was a perfect choice for our environment.
-Offering top-tier managability, speed, and installation, we just could not pass it up.
+Offering top-tier manageability, speed, and installation, we just could not pass it up.

 Our uses for TrueNAS include: